SAN DIEGO COUNTY HOME CONSORTIUM

 - The property may be a new or resale single-family detached unit, condominium, townhouse or a manufactured home on a permanent foundation.

-- The purchase price may not exceed $437,000 (attached and detached homes), subject to periodic adjustments.
+- The purchase price may not exceed $427,500 for attached homes or $598,000 for detached homes, subject to periodic adjustments.

 - The property must be vacant or occupied by the seller/owner, or the DCCA/CalHome applicant; and must not have been vacated by the previous renters within the last 30 days.